psycopg/psycopg2/doc/src/install.rst

 These notes illustrate how to compile Psycopg on Linux.
 If you want to compile Psycopg on other platforms you may have to adjust some details accordingly.

-Psycopg is a C wrapper to the libpq PostgreSQL client library.
+Psycopg is a C wrapper around the libpq_ PostgreSQL client library.
 To install it from sources you will need:

 - A C compiler.